Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-05-05-CodeBenchmarks-An-Evaluation-For-React.md

 ### Verdict

 👍 - This could work for building a react benchmark.
+It might be a bit hard to get off the ground though, and may limit customization.

-# APPS
+# 2) APPS

 Paper: [Measuring Coding Challenge Competence With APPS](https://arxiv.org/pdf/2105.09938.pdf)